 Screenings have been guest programmed by Dominic Angerame, Eli Bornowsky, Pascale Cassagnau, Yann Chateigné Tytelman, Cinema Project, Allison Collins, Ben Donoghue, double negative collective, Clint Enns & Leslie Supnet, Brel Froebe & Benjamin Schultz-Figueroa, Tobin Gibson & Kara Hansen, David Gracon & Marc Moscato & Julie Perini, Hooliganship (Peter Burr & Christopher Doulgeris), Miranda July & Shawna McGarry, Brett Kashmere, Michael Lithgow, Isabelle Lynch & Sophie Lynch, Laura U. Marks, Alicia Monroe, Alex Muir, Heidi Nagtegaal, Aaron Peck, Red 76 (Gabriel Saloman & Sam Gould), Alex Rogalski, Sylvain Sailly, Marie-Hélène Tessier, Lesley Thornton, Sarah Todd, cheyanne turions, and UBC AHVA Graduate Students.

 Co-presenters include Artspeak, Canyon Cinema, Capture Photography Festival, Catriona Jeffries Gallery, Cinema Project, Cineworks Independent Filmmakers Society, Consulate General of France in Vancouver, Contemporary Art Gallery, Emily Carr University of Art and Design, Geneva University of Art and Design, Iris Film Collective, Little Mountain Studios, LIVE International Performance Art Biennale, LUX, No Reading After the Internet, Or Gallery, Presentation House Gallery, PuSh International Performing Arts Festival, Scrivener’s Monthly, Signal + Noise Media Arts Festival, Simon Fraser University School for Contemporary Arts, SFU Galleries, Spartacus Books, Thought on Film, TIFF, Twee Death, University of British Columbia Department of Art History, Theory and Visual Art, Vancouver Art Gallery, Vancouver Queer Film Festival, VIVO Media Arts Centre, Unit 17, VTape, and the Western Front.

-Michèle Smith is an independent curator and co-editor of the book series Drawing Room Confessions (in partnership with Mousse Publications).
+Michèle Smith is an independent curator and editor.
+She co-edits the book series Drawing Room Confessions (in partnership with Mousse Publications).